- Written by Autism Classroom

 Explore the diagnostic criteria for autism.

-Look at the items needed to work in the classroom.
+Look at the items needed to organize a classroom.

 Learn the different types of assessments that may help to understand your students better.

-Explore fine motor skills questions to ask for younger students.
+Explore an FBA support checklist and fine motor skills questions to ask for younger students.